jaketae/jaketae.github.io/_posts/2020-05-30-sklearn-pipeline.md

 # Conclusion

 Although the titanic dataset is considered trite, much like MNIST is in the context of DL, I still think there is a lot to be learned.
-Even simpe ML projects like these have inifinite spaces and options for exploration and experimentation.
+Even simple ML projects like these have infinite spaces and options for exploration and experimentation.
 I hope to go through these classic datasets and competitions to glean insight from excellent public kernels, just like [this Kaggle kernel](https://www.kaggle.com/python10pm/sklearn-35-best-tips-and-tricks) which I referenced extensively to write this tutorial.

 In its inception, this post was conceived of as a simple introduction to `sklearn`'s pipelines, but it eventually ballooned up into a somewhat comprehensive rundown of a little Kaggle project.
 I hope to do a lot more of these in the coming days, just because I think there is immense value in mastering ML, although DL sounds a lot cooler.